Having Hard Conversations

 $282 (Save with early bird and group rates!)

-• You’ve avoided a conversation because you were afraid of making it worse.
+• You have put off a conversation because you were afraid of making it worse.

-• You replay staff interactions in your head and wish you handled them differently.
+• You keep replaying staff interactions and wishing you had handled them differently.

 Need approval?
 Email this course to your supervisor.